A Midsummer Night's Dream: Plot

-The play consists of five interconnecting plots, connected by a celebration of the wedding of Duke Theseus of Athens and the Amazon queen, Hippolyta, which are set simultaneously in the woodland and in the realm of Fairyland, under the light of the moon.
+The play consists of several interconnecting plots, connected by a celebration of the wedding of Duke Theseus of Athens and the Amazon queen Hippolyta.

+Most of the action occurs in the woodland realm of Fairyland, under the light of the moon.

+Act 1

 Act 1 Scene 1

 The play opens with Theseus and Hippolyta who are four days away from their wedding.
-Theseus is not happy about how long he has to wait while Hyppolyta thinks it will pass by like a dream.
-Theseus is confronted by Egeus and his daughter Hermia, who is in love with Lysander, resistant to her father's demand that she marry Demetrius, whom he has arranged for her to marry.
+Theseus is unhappy about how long he has to wait while Hippolyta thinks it will pass by like a dream.
+Theseus is confronted by Egeus and his daughter Hermia, who is in love with Lysander, and resistant to her father's demand that she marry Demetrius, whom he has arranged for her to marry.
 Enraged, Egeus invokes an ancient Athenian law before Duke Theseus, whereby a daughter needs to marry a suitor chosen by her father, or else face death.
-Theseus offers her another choice: lifelong chastity as a nun worshipping the goddess Diana, but the two lovers both deny his choice and make a secret plan to escape into the forest for Lysander's aunt's house, in order to run away from Theseus.
+Theseus offers her another choice: lifelong chastity as a nun worshipping the goddess Diana, but the two lovers both deny his choice and make a secret plan to escape into the forest for Lysander's aunt's house, to run away from Theseus.
 Hermia tells their plans to Helena, her best friend, who pines unrequitedly for Demetrius, who broke up with her to be with Hermia.
 Desperate to reclaim Demetrius's love, Helena tells Demetrius about the plan and he follows them in hopes of finding Hermia.

 Act 1 Scene 2

-The Mechanicals, Peter Quince and fellow players Nick Bottom, Francis Flute, Robin Starveling, Tom Snout and Snug plan to put on a play for the wedding of the Duke and the Queen, "the most lamentable comedy and most cruel death of Pyramus and Thisbe".
+The mechanicals, Peter Quince and fellow players Nick Bottom, Francis Flute, Robin Starveling, Tom Snout and Snug plan to put on a play for the wedding of the Duke and the Queen, "the most lamentable comedy and most cruel death of Pyramus and Thisbe".
 Quince reads the names of characters and bestows them on the players.
 Nick Bottom, who is playing the main role of Pyramus, is over-enthusiastic and wants to dominate others by suggesting himself for the characters of Thisbe, the Lion, and Pyramus at the same time.
 Quince insists that Bottom can only play the role of Pyramus.
-Bottom would also rather be a tyrant and recites some lines of Ercles.
-Bottom is told by Quince that he would do the Lion so terribly as to frighten the duchess and ladies enough for the Duke and Lords to have the players hanged.
-Snug remarks that he needs the Lion's part because he is "slow of study".
+Bottom would also rather play a tyrant and recites some lines of Ercles.
+Bottom is told by Quince that he would play the Lion so terribly as to frighten the duchess and other ladies so much that the Duke and Lords would have the players hanged.
+Snug remarks that he needs Lion's part because he is "slow of study".
 Quince assures Snug that the role of the lion is "nothing but roaring."
-Quince then ends the meeting telling his actors "at the Duke's oak we meet".
+Quince then ends the meeting by telling his actors "At the Duke's oak we meet".